Funded Projects

 Head researcher involved: Surinder S. Jodhka and Vamsi Vakulabharanam

-Challenging Inequalities (CHALLINEQ): This multidisciplinary research project, that involves academic institutions from France, the UK, Norway and India, analyses the challenges that inequality in human condition poses to both India and Europe.
-One of the issue examined by the project is that of the very meaning of the notion of inequality when it concerns multiple and not easily measurable attributes such as health, education, opportunities, wealth, and income that intersect with each other.
-The project also examines the issue of the perceived “acceptability” and “legitimicy” of those various inequalities.
-Last, but not least, it conducts a few empirical studies (in various part of India as well as in Europe) that examine the comparative evolution of those inequalities.
+Challenging Inequalities (CHALLINEQ): This multidisciplinary research project, which involves academic institutions from France, the UK, Norway and India, analyses the challenges that inequality in the human condition poses to both India and Europe.
+One of the issues examined by the project is that of the very meaning of the notion of inequality when it concerns multiple and not easily measurable attributes such as health, education, opportunities, wealth, and income that intersect with each other.
+The project also examines the issue of the perceived “acceptability” and “legitimacy” of those various inequalities.
+Last, but not least, it conducts a few empirical studies (in various parts of India as well as in Europe) that examine the comparative evolution of those inequalities.

 Head researchers involved: Nicolas Gravel, Olivier Telle